Less than $2 million

 assessed the likely scale of the impact, both costs and benefits.

-If the answers to these questions indicate that the regulation involves other complexities, for example, will affect multiple stakeholders, or affected stakeholders are particularly interested, or the impacts are overly concentrated on certain stakeholders, then you may want to consider undertaking a RIS anyway.
+If the answers to these questions indicate that the regulation involves other complexities, for example, it will affect multiple stakeholders, or affected stakeholders are particularly interested, or the impacts are overly concentrated on certain stakeholders, then you may want to consider undertaking a RIS anyway.

 Whichever direction you choose, the development of the regulation from here may require consultation with industry or other parties likely to be affected.